 - Primary Sump Pump: 1/4-horsepower to 1-horsepower, submersible or pedestal variety.

 - Discharge Pipe/Hose: The open valve or pipe run carries discharge water away from home.

-- Check Valve: This prevents backflow through discharge outlet.
+- Check Valve: This prevents backflow through the discharge outlet.

 - Backup Sump Pump System (Optional): This provides added protection in case of a power failure or if primary pump fails.

-Consult the chart below for information regarding the two types of primary sump pumps.
+Consult the chart below for information regarding the different types of sump pumps.

 If your home has been affected by flooding or other water damage, you can find remediation and restoration tools and equipment at The Home Depot Tool Rental Center.
 Rent submersible pumps, dehumidifiers and other equipment to help get your home back to normal.

-Switches turn the pump on and off and there are many different types:
+Pump switches turn the unit on and off, and there are many different types.